 The University will cooperate with the Commonwealth Interagency Dispute Resolution Advisory Council and provide it such assistance as may be required.

 Nothing in this policy shall amend, alter, or affect in any way any other University policy or policies, or create any right or action, obligation or expectation that the University will engage in dispute resolution beyond what is agreed to by an authorized University representative.

-The University has designated an agency Dispute Resolution Coordinator whose duties include:
+The University has designated a Dispute Resolution Coordinator whose duties include: